-Inflation 2.50%
+Inflation: 2.50%

-Salary Increases 4.00% to 11.50%, varying by service, including inflation adjusted to treat DROP participation as service retirement.
+Salary Increases: 4.00% to 13.00%, varying by service, including inflation adjusted to treat DROP participation as service retirement.

-Discount Rate 6.75%, net of pension plan investment expense, including inflation
+Discount Rate: 6.75%, net of pension plan investment expense, including inflation

-Other Assumptions See June 30, 2022 funding valuation for the service retirement rates after they have been with the two-dimensional mortality improvement scale MP-2021.
+Other assumptions: See June 30, 2022 funding valuation for the service retirement rates after they have been dimensional mortality improvement scale MP-2021.

-Mortality Rates Healthy Members • Pub-2010 General Healthy Retiree Amount-Weighted Mortality Table
+Mortality Rates: Healthy Members • Pub-2010 Safety Healthy Retiree Amount-Weighted Mortality Table

+(separate tables for males and females), projected generationally with the two-

-(separate tables for males and females) with rates increased by 5%, projected generationally
+Beneficiaries Not Currently in Pay Status • Pub-2010 General Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females) with rates increased by 5%, projected generationally with the two-dimensional mortality improvement scale

+MP-2021.

-Beneficiaries not currently in Pay Status • Pub-2010 General Healthy Retiree Amount-Weighted Mortality Table (separate tables for males and females) with rates increased by 5%, projected generationally with the two-dimensional mortality improvement scale MP-2021.
-Beneficiaries in Pay Status • Pub-2010 General Contingent Survivor Amount-Weighted Mortality Table (separate tables for males and females) with rates increased by 5%, projected generationally with the two-dimensional mortality improvement scale MP-2021.
+Beneficiaries in Pay Status • Pub-2010 Contingent Survivor Amount-Weighted Mortality Table (separate tables for males and females) with rates increased by 5%, projected generationally with the two-dimensional mortality improvement scale MP-2021.

-Disabled Members • Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females with rates decreased by 5%, projected generationally with the two-dimensional mortality improvement scale MP-2021.
+Disabled Members • Pub-2010 Safety Disabled Retiree Amount-Weighted Mortality Table (separate tables for males and females), projected generationally with the twodimensional mortality improvement scale MP-2021.

-1Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
-As such, the actuarial valuations dated, June 30, 2022 and 2021, will impact the contribution rates for the fiscal years ended June 30, 2024 and 2023.
+Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
+As such, the actuarial valuation dated, June 30, 2022 and 2021, will impact the contribution rates for the fiscal years ended June 30, 2024 and 2023.

-The valuation interest rate is 6.75 percent; total salary scale increases range between 4.00% to 11.50% (include 2.50 percent for inflation plus 0.50 percent across the board salary increase plus merit and promotion increases based on completed years of service) were based on the June 30, 2021 Experience Analysis and Economic Assumptions Reports.
+The valuation interest rate is 6.75 percent; total salary scale increases range between 4.00% to 13.00% (include 2.50 percent for inflation plus 0.50 percent across the board salary increase plus merit and promotion increases based on completed years of service) were based on the June 30, 2021 Experience Analysis and Economic Assumptions Reports.